Last Updated on April 8, 2021 by Michelle Ball

 At this meeting, the school district usually extends the out-of-school suspension until the expulsion hearing.
 District staff may review the school expulsion process.
 The student’s expulsion hearing will be set within thirty schooldays, and no sooner than ten calendar days after the meeting.

 Schoolwork may be sent to the student during the extended suspension.
-In the alternative, the student may be transferred to independent study, with parent consent.
+In the alternative, the student may be transferred to a continuation school or independent study.

 Recommendation for Expulsion